Diesel and Truck Service Management — Nashville

 Notes:

-Course numbers are for reference only.
-The sequence of course offerings may vary depending on scheduling needs.
-Maximum Time Frame (MTF) = 117.0
+Course numbers and sequences are listed here for reference only.
+The actual delivery sequence of courses contained in this program may vary depending on individual campus scheduling.
+Maximum Time Frame: 105.0 semester credits.

 Mode of Delivery: Residential, Blended Learning or Online are the methods we may use to deliver content in each course.
 The Residential courses are offered on ground at the campus.
 Blended courses are offered by delivering a fraction of the course in an online format as well as traditional face to face method.
 Online courses are delivered 100% online.
 The Blended delivery and online delivery plan will implement distance education activities into each course in the program of study.
 The use of simulations, case studies, assessments and multimedia will be used to enhance the students understanding of the learning objectives outlined in the course syllabus.